 Usually, cylindrical type bulbous bows are used for bulk carriers.
 That is because most of the volume in these bulbs is concentrated at the center of the bulb, hence providing optimum efficiency at both, fully loaded and 100 percent ballast conditions.

-Figure below shows the midship section of a typical single hull bulk carrier with a double bottom.
-Ducted keels are generally preferred in such ships as they provide enough space for passage of pipelines.
+The figure below shows the midship section of a typical single-hull bulk carrier with a double bottom.
+Ducted keels are generally preferred in such ships as they provide enough space for the passage of pipelines.
 Some designers also prefer to call it a pipe tunnel.
 But its structural purpose is to transmit the weight of the ship to the keel blocks when dry-docked.
 The thickness of the duct keel plates is higher than the adjacent plating by at least 5 mm.

 The hopper tank section is stiffened by a heavy web as shown above.
 These web sections are provided at frames having plate floors, and these are repeated after every three to four frames.
 The stiffeners at the bilge and the hopper plate are welded to the web frame.
 The web plate is further stiffened by flat bar stiffeners to prevent distortion.